Find out how you can boil down your business to a few keywords.

 As a small business owner, you may find yourself facing the same question over and over when networking: "What exactly do you do?"

 You could give the long answer that you have ready for investors or loan officers, but that may overwhelm them and not really help you make a connection.
-Instead, prepare yourself by drilling down to the core of your business until you can identify four or five different descriptive words.
+Instead, prepare yourself by drilling down to the core of your business until you can identify four or five descriptive words.

-In much the same way, it is important to think of your business as being a living breathing entity of its own.
-Having these values to fall back on when you make a decision about how to proceed in a certain situation, what products or services to offer, or who to partner with it can make the decision-making process much easier.
+In much the same way, it is important to think of your business as being a living, breathing entity of its own.
+Having these values to fall back on when you make a decision about how to proceed in a certain situation, what products or services to offer, or who to partner with can make the decision-making process much easier.

 Create your core values by identifying what values are most important when it comes to the big decisions.
 Is it being professional, eco-friendly, fiscally conservative, philanthropic or cutting-edge?

-Vision for the Business
+Vision for the business

 Remember when choosing your words for these categories that there is no right or wrong answer.
 There is only what is right or wrong for you and your business.
 Also remember that these words do not have to define your business for the next generation.
-Just as your personality, experience and knowledge evolves with age, so too can the five words you choose to describe your business.
+Just as your personality, experience and knowledge evolves with age, so can the five words you choose to describe your business.